ichiche/Azure-PowerShell/README.md

 }
 ```

-Using below command to determine the list of subscriptions, then assign to variable **$Global:Subscriptions**
+Using below command to determine the list of subscriptions which is assigned to variable **$Global:Subscriptions**

 ```PowerShell
 # Optional